-19. Trust Operations
+20. Trust Operations

-Securities and other investments held by the Company in fiduciary or agency capacity for clients and beneficiaries amounting to P116.01 billion and P111.63 billion as at December 31, 2018 and 2017, respectively, are not included in the accompanying statements of financial position, since these are not assets of the Company.
+Securities and other investments held by the Company in fiduciary or agency capacity for clients and beneficiaries amounting to ₱137.62 billion and ₱116.36 billion as at December 31, 2019 and 2018, respectively, are not included in the accompanying statements of financial position, since these are not assets of the Company.

-The Company deposited treasury bills classified as financial assets at FVOCI and AFS financial assets with a total face value of P70.10 million and P61.50 million as at December 31, 2018 and 2017, respectively, in compliance with the requirements of the BSP relative to its operations (see Note 8).
+The Company deposited government bonds classified as financial assets at FVOCI with a total market value of \$\mathbb{P}87.31\$ million and treasury bills and government bonds classified as financial assets at FVOCI with a total market value of \$\mathbb{P}69.60\$ million as at December 31, 2019 and 2018, respectively, in compliance with the requirements of the BSP relative to its operations (see Note 8).

-In 2018 and 2017, trust fee income amounted to P269.34 million and P75.60 million, respectively.
-Trust fees are charged on a daily basis (and collected monthly) as a percentage of net asset value of accounts under management (see Notes 14 and 18).
+In 2019 and 2018, trust fee income amounted to ₱320.60 million and ₱269.34 million, respectively.
+Trust fees are charged on a daily or monthly basis (and collected monthly) as a percentage of net asset value of accounts under management (see Notes 14 and 18).